 Many people use antihistamines to treat allergy symptoms.
-Zyrtec (cetirizine) and Claritin (loratidine) are two popular brands.
+Zyrtec (cetirizine) and Claritin (loratadine) are two popular brands.
 They contain different compounds but appear to be equally effective.

 Zyrtec is a brand name for the drug cetirizine.
-Claritin is the brand name for loratidine.
+Claritin is the brand name for loratadine.
 Zyretc and Claritin are in the same class of medications.
-Both are second-generation antihistamines, and they generally work the same way in the body.
+Both are second-generation antihistamines and generally work the same way in the body.
 Neither is clearly better than the other.

-In this article, we provide detail about the differences between Zyrtec and Claritin.
+In this article, we provide details about the differences between Zyrtec and Claritin.
 We also compare them to two other popular brands of antihistamines: Benadryl and Allegra.

-Zyrtec and Claritin are brand-name medications that people can buy over the counter.
+Zyrtec and Claritin are brand-name medications that people can buy over the counter (OTC).
 They are available in various forms, including pills, chewable tablets, and syrups.

 Regardless of marketing claims, little scientific evidence shows that either is more effective.